Pearlsky/todo-app/README.md

 ### Experience
 - When I started out with imagining how the logic for adding, ticking and deleting tasks should be, i imagined using array methods to flex.
 Turns out DOM Methods and their return values require a bit more care than assumption.

 - I had just learnt about High Order Functions and I really wanted to explore that while building this app.
 But everytime I thought about the logic, a lot of it just lacked correlation.
 Eventually I settled for the MVC Pattern which I got introduced to while studying Head First JS.
-I didn't know a lot about it, I still don't  know so much but it made code structure a bit more sensible and less voo-doo looking when i broke it down to model, view and controller roles.
+I didn't know a lot about it, I still don't  know so much but it made code structure a bit more sensible and less voo-doo looking when i broke it up into model, view and controller roles.

+- It's not MVC Architecture stricto sensu (no framework) nor is it any perfect implementation of  it.
+But we start from somewhere, right?

-- I really could gush about all I learned building this app cos it very was fun and very enlightening
+- Building this app was very fun and enlightening

 ### Learning & Improvements
 - My debugging skills?
 I'm at a confident console.log debugging level. haha, now I sound unserious.